 **Subject to availability – some block out dates apply.
 Prices are subject to change without notice**

 We start our day at Roma’s Cattle Sale yards which is the largest cattle selling facility in Australia.
 We browse the new state-of-the-art interpretive centre telling the story of the cattle industry.
 As you enter the Interpretive Centre, you could be forgiven for thinking you’d joined a cattle drive on the long paddock.
 Leaving Roma we take a stop at Morven, then continue on Charleville for a tour and lunch at the historic Hotel Corones.
 Built in stages, the hotel was completed in 1929 during Charleville’s wool industry boom.
 Following lunch we take a guided gossip tour of Charleville and visit the Bilby Centre to see the super cute bilbies in their spectacular nocturnal house.
 Learn about the plight of the bilby and the successful breeding and release program.
-Tonight enjoy drinks and canapés followed by the Big Sky Twilight Tour at The Cosmos Centre.
+Tonight enjoy drinks and canapés followed by the Big Sky Observatory Outback Stargazing Tour at The Cosmos Centre.
 See an amazing night sky brought into focus with the help of powerful Meade telescopes and listen to captivating stories from an experienced sky guide.

-Our local guide shows us many hidden gems in this fascinating town.
+Today, our local guide shows us many hidden gems in this fascinating town.
 We visit Fred Bodel’s hut, the oldest miner’s camp in the area and the Historic Three Mile Flat, the site of the early miners’ settlement.
 We travel back to town for morning tea and an opal cutting demonstration.
 Later we learn about the historic opal mining techniques at Lunatic Hill Open Cut.
 Next we see the Astronomers’ Monument, the hand built Amigo’s Castle and Bevan’s cactus gardens.
 After lunch we visit ‘Chambers of the Black Hand’ a national treasure in the making in a 100 year old mine shaft.
 After a day of sightseeing we take a therapeutic soak in the naturally heated thermal baths.

 Get in touch with us to join the waitlist for this tour.
 Our team will get in touch with you soon to confirm your details and reserve your place.